YuanSTLab/NicheTrans/README.md

 ```bash
 Tutorial 3.2 Visualize results.ipynb
 ```
-Before model training & testing, please change the direction of the datasets in the 'args' folder.

 ## Model attribution analysis
 Apart from the spatial cross-omics translation, we also provided guidelines for attribution analysis in 'Tutorial 3.3', 'Tutorial 6.5', and 'Tutorial 6.6'.